Skip to main content

 #

-• Receive Receipt Notice (a related form) confirming application submission.
+• Receive Receipt Notice (a related form) acknowledging the application.

 • If approved, receive Employment Authorization Document (EAD) by mail.